 What is Rituxan?

-Rituxan (rituximab) is a cancer medicine that interferes with the growth and spread of cancer cells in the body.
+Rituxan is a cancer medicine that interferes with the growth and spread of cancer cells in the body.
+It is also used to treat other non-cancer conditions.

 Rituxan may cause a serious brain infection that can lead to disability or death.
-Call your doctor right away if you have changes in your mental state, decreased vision, weakness, or problems with speech or walking.
+Call your doctor right away if you have problems with speech, thought, vision, or muscle movement.
 These symptoms may start gradually and get worse quickly.

 Tell your doctor if you have ever had hepatitis B. Rituxan can cause this condition to come back or get worse.